 Transparency May Lead to Employee Conflicts

-The 9 box grid is highly prone to subjectivity, and human emotions can lead to biased employee ranking, therefore the transparency on this model can lead to stress and employee conflicts.
+The 9 box grid is highly prone to subjectivity, and human emotions can lead to biased employee ranking, therefore the transparency of this model can lead to stress and employee conflicts.
 Meetings, where the talent review is discussed can be quite nerve-wracking for both the employees and the managers.

 An Alternate Approach to 9 Box Talent Review